×

 {

-cout << "Address of number variable is:"<< &number<< endl;
+cout << "Address of number variable is: " << &number << endl;

-cout << "Address of p variable is:"<< p << endl;
+cout << "Address stored in pointer p is: " << p << endl;

 return 0;